-A custom selection of screening compounds that suits your specific screening needs could be dispatched in any custom format to you within 1-3 weeks.
+A custom selection of compounds that suits your specific needs could be dispatched in any custom format to you within 1-3 weeks.

 To meet a wide range of research needs of small molecules screening projects, ChemDiv has a carefully designed set of diversified Targeted and Focused libraries.
 Focused and targeted compounds libraries cover over 20 therapeutic areas, target families including GPCR, Ion Channels, Kinases, Proteases, Phosphotases, Nuclear receptors, different mechanism of actions, PPI modulators, various receptors ligands, epigenetic mechanisms and specific structural motives grouped in screening sets like mimetics compounds, macrocylces, spiro compounds, indioles, cyclic compounds, fragments, covalent inhibitors, natural and natural-based small molecules.